Home > Buyers Guide

 The same goes for the hard plastic straps on ratcheting systems.
 Though they tend to be more sun-resistant than elastic ones, hard plastic straps can also dry out and crack.
 Again, it’s not usually a huge issue, as they’re inexpensive and easy to replace.

-Shepherd’s hook breaks, meanwhile, are much rarer.
+Shepherd’s hook breaks, meanwhile, are very rare.
 These systems use one hook per wheel, so if one breaks, you’ll be dragging your bike to your destination.
 Replacement shepherd’s hooks are much more expensive and more complicated to replace.
 They’re also much bigger than a strap, so it’s not likely you’ll have a spare sitting in your car.

 When shopping for a bike rack, do your research.
 Check out the user reviews or talk to your local shop pro to see what experiences others have had.

-The security hooks are typically user-friendly with a click-in button that allows the arm to slide up or down; (photo/Eric Phillips)
+The front wheel hooks are typically user-friendly, with a click-in button that allows the arm to slide up or down; (photo/Eric Phillips)

 The price of bike racks varies from less than $100 to more than $1,000, depending on the model and features.
-The trend we’ve seen is that the more expensive the rack, the safer it’ll keep your bikes.
+The trend we’ve seen is that the more expensive the rack, the easier it is to use, the more durable it is, and the safer it’ll keep your bikes.

 While many tools are intuitive, we encourage you to read the directions for your hitch rack to make sure you correctly assemble each piece and correctly mount the rack; (photo/Eric Phillips)

-The best car bike rack varies from person to person.
+The best hitch bike rack varies from person to person.
 With so many variables between each rider, it’s nearly impossible to choose one bike rack for every situation.

 If keeping your bike safe and scratch-free is your main concern, a platform rack is a good choice.
 Platforms also sit lower to the ground, so it’s good for people who struggle to pick up their bikes.

-The higher you go in price range, the more features you get.
+The higher you go in price, the more features you get.
 High-end racks add security features, levers, and buttons that make them easier to use.
 They usually also offer ways to let you access your trunk without removing the bikes.

 When choosing a rack, consider the features you’re willing to do without and which ones you need.
 Balance those needs with how much you’re willing to spend, and you’ll find the perfect rack for you.